Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 ### Global Rules

-**As a general rule**, we ask that players refrain from raiding players that are not capable of mounting a proper defense.
-This is situational and will be dealt with on a case-by-case basis.
+The Supreme Ark PVP ruleset can be loosely summarized below, however each point is covered in depth in the succeeding sections and it is the responsibility of each player to fully understand the rules as ignorance will not be an excuse upon violation of any rule.

-1. **Don't be a Jerk**, which means no griefing, trolling, or harrassing other players.
+1. **Don't be a Jerk**, which includes, but not limited to, no griefing, trolling, or harrassing other players.
 1. **DO NOT** block loot crate spawns or impede access to them by other players.
 In addition, building on major resource locations is not allowed.
 Locations with restrictions:
      - **The Center**: Skull island ( obsidian, metal, and crystal), penguin iceberg near Green Obelisk, and around the Ice Palace underneath Green Obelisk ( organic polymer), small Crystal caves in the desert, and the metal mountain in the desert.
      - **Ragnarok**: The wyvern scar or its immediate edge, and the ice wyvern spawns on snow mountains.
 2. **DO NOT** misuse of bug exploits or cheating.
 These include building entire structures and storage containers past world limits (floor, walls, etc) that are inaccessible by any normal means or using indestructible player-crafted structures to create choke points or modify the root map design.
-1. **NO** excessive cursing, racism or hate speech in global chat or on the server Discord which extends to aliases and character names.
-Due to Ark catering to a younger demographic, we ask players to please refrain from excessive amounts of foul language, afterall no one likes a chat spammer.
-If an argument needs to happen, take it to private messages.
+1. **NO** excessive cursing, **NO** racism or hate speech in global chat or on the server Discord which extends to aliases and character names.
 1. **NO** suicide bombing.
 This includes, but is not limited to, C4 and Rocket Launchers.
 1. **DO NOT** build boxes on platform saddles that block the rider from being picked up by enemies or protect them from being shot from all angles.

+Any and all Rules are ultimately up to judgement and determination by the admin team.
+A failure of the rules to enumerate or list each and every potential instance of a potential violation shall not be construed as to allow that behavior.
+Flagrant disregard for the spirit and intention of the rules, attempting to skirt around the wording or appealing to technicality shall be looked upon disfavorably.
+Attempting to argue based on grounds of letter or technicality will likely be dismissed.
+Questioning of the rules is encouraged within reason and will result in no penalties.
+However arguing and questioning will only be entertained to clarify a true misunderstanding when a player or tribe has committed a possible violation.

 &nbsp;

 ### Craftable Tribute Terminal

 The terminal emits a beam of light like the tek transmitter, but it is red.
 In this way, players can differentiate between the two in the event of abuse in a PVP situation.
 Should abuse happen, it can be reported to the admins [here](http://www.supremeark.com/forums/topic/3/how-to-submitting-a-rule-violation).
-Please be advised that you must provide all required details outlined in that post including screenshots backup claims. **Any reports that are received that do not include evidence will be dismissed but tracked.**
+Please be advised that you must provide all required details outlined in that post including screenshots backup claims. **Any received reports lacking the necessary evidence will be dismissed.**

-The Craftable Tribute Terminal mod allows players to create an obelisk terminal to place in their base in order to make transfers between servers more convenient.
+The Supreme Ark Craftable Tribute Terminal mod allows players to create an obelisk terminal to place in their base in order to make transfers between servers more convenient.
 A feature of the terminal is that it is able to be picked up and placed without limits. **Abuse of the tribute terminal will be treated as severe bug abuse and is subject to an immediate and permanent ban from all present and future Surpeme Ark services and servers.
 Restrictions on the tribute terminal:**

 1. **DO NOT** use the terminal for **ANY** PvP related actions.
 The terminal cannot be used to stage dinos or transfer raid loot.
 1. **DO NOT** download a dino into an area where it cannot enter by normal means. (e.g. bringing a dino in a cave where the entrance is too small for it to enter)